 - immediate or time-limited

 In reframing, a therapist expresses a concept in a positive or less negative way.
 This can help shift your mindset from problem-focused to solution-focused.

 For example, you might say that you can’t stand being disrespected by others.
 A reality therapist may relabel the problem and say, “Feeling respected by other people is important for you.”
 This helps you find solutions within problems.

 Behavioral rehearsal involves practicing appropriate social behaviors.
 For example, your therapist might have you imagine or talk about these behaviors.
 Or, you might act out the situation with your therapist.

 When the situation happens in reality, you’ll be prepared to respond with the appropriate behavior.

 Seek a licensed mental health professional who is trained in reality therapy.
 This could be a:

 You might ask for referrals from your doctor or a trusted friend.
 Be sure to look at their credentials and consider online reviews.
-Importantly, always choose someone you feel comfortable talking to; if you don’t connect with the first therapist you contact, reach out to another.
+Importantly, always choose someone you feel comfortable talking with.
+If you don’t connect with the first therapist you contact, reach out to another.

 Reality therapy views behavior as a choice.
 It’s based on taking responsibility for these choices and choosing more effective actions.
-This is said to help with psychological symptoms and mental health issues.
+This is said to help with psychological symptoms and mental health conditions.